PureStorage-OpenConnect/powershell-toolkit/README.md

 * This release requires a 64-bit operating system.

 ### Install and Uninstall

-* This release is compatible with the Pure Storage PowerShell SDK 1.7.4.0 and greater.
-* This release requires a 64-bit operating system.

-### Install and Uninstall

-The Pure Storage PowerShell Toolkit is distrbuted through the [PowerShell Gallery](https://www.powershellgallery.com/packages/PureStoragePowerShellToolkit).

 The Pure Storage PowerShell Toolkit is distrbuted through the [PowerShell Gallery](https://www.powershellgallery.com/packages/PureStoragePowerShellToolkit).
 The tookit requires the PowerShell SDK.
 A built-in global function will attempt to download and install it if it is not present.